-- Commercial Vehicle trips by light, medium, and heavy duty vehicles - External Station trips starting or ending outside the DRCOG modeling area - Denver International Airport (DIA) trips for trips not captured by the ABM components demographically over time.
-It also takes into account characteristics of the built environment such as transit stops and stations, household and employment density, bicycling facilities and walkability.
+- Commercial Vehicle trips by light, medium, and heavy duty vehicles - · External Station trips starting or ending outside the DRCOG modeling area - Denver International Airport (DIA) trips for trips not captured by the ABM components

-An UrbanSim model is used to forecast household and employment levels by small-area transportation analysis zones (TAZs) over time.
-The Focus model takes into account many characteristics of people, such as their age, gender, employment status, and income; and how the region will change
+An UrbanSim model is used to forecast household and employment levels by small-area transportation analysis zones over time.
+The Focus model takes into account many characteristics of people, such as their age, gender, employment status, and income; and how the region will change demographically over time.
+It also takes into account characteristics of the built environment such as transit stops and stations. household and employment density, bicycling facilities and walkability.